Skip to main content

 Shaming those who watch pornography—and partners shaming themselves—only makes this complex issue worse and puts up barriers to loving connections that are necessary for recovery.

-We continually encourage couples to make decisions about their relationship that are best for them.
+We continually encourage couples to make decisions about the relationship that is best for them.

 Related: 4 Ways to Support Yourself & Your Partner Through a Struggle With Porn